Lark-wrc/python-utils/README.md

 + **Encoder** can do either a ceasar cipher or entean, which is a fictional alternate alphabet.

 + **Decoder** only takes entean script and converts it back to english.

+## Reddit Responder

+A utility that was supposed to give actual timely email notifications about comment reply on reddit.
+Was for a play by post that quickly died out.
+Reddit is a horrible place to host a play by post game.
+Script sort of works, but testing was challenging and eventually not worth it when the game died.